Research in the School of Religion, Theology, and Peace Studies

-The School of Religion ranks in the top 100 in the world by QS University Rankings.
+The School of Religion, Theology, and Peace Studies ranks in the top 100 in the world by QS University Rankings.
 It is one of the twelve Schools that comprise Trinity College's Faculty of Arts, Humanities and Social Sciences.

 Across Trinity's campus, our School affiliates with a number of important Research Institutes and Centres.
 We work closely with the Trinity Long Room Hub Arts and Humanities Research Institute, Trinity Research in Social Sciences (TRiSS), and a number of Trinity's Research Themes.
 Members of our School also run the innovative Trinity Centre for Biblical Studies.